-- 1. Literary criticism 4.
-Autobiography - 2.
-Letter writing 5.Travels as an art of writing - 3.
-History as an art of writing 6.
-Biography
+- 1. Literary criticism

+- 2. Letter writing

+- 3. History as an art of writing.

+- 4. Autobiography.

+- 5. Travels as an art of writing.

+- 6. Biography.

-Nearly at the end of the 18th century, 1798 is a very important literary date.
+- Nearly at end of the 18th century, 1798 is a very important literary date.
 It is the beginning of a new movement which is Romanticism.
 This date is a kind of declaration.
 There is a very important book appeared in this year.
 It is a collection of poems.

-The beginning of the Romantic Period is usually identified with the publication of this book, Lyrical Ballads (1798) By William Wordsworth and Samuel Taylor Coleridge.
+- The beginning of the Romantic Period is usually identified with the publication of this book, Lyrical Ballads (1798) By William Wordsworth and Samuel Taylor Coleridge.

-So The age of reason was followed by the romantic period.
-Simply, romanticism was a reaction against reason.
-It was going back to the emotional rather than the rational.
-It indicated that there were a lot of good things about humanity not based on reason.
+- So The age of Reason was followed by the romantic period.
+Simply, romanticism was a reaction against Reason.
+It was going back to the emotional there than the rational.
+It indicated that there were a lot of good things about humanity not based on reason

-Second lecture

-The Changes in the 18th Century
+❖ The Changes in the 18th century

-The main features (Changes) of the 18th century; the age of reason, enlightenment age.

-Almost each one in this age tried to build his intense individualism.
-Therefore, there was a need for literary works that embody this characteristic.
-People began to read a lot because of printing and spread of newspapers.
+- The main features (Changes) of the 18th century; The age of reason, enlightenment age. - Almost each one in this age tired to build his intense individualism.therefore, there was a need for literary works that embody this characteristic. - People began to read a lot because of printing and spread of newspapers.
 Because of these changes in the 18th century, more reading public appeared and made an audience for the English novel (expected readers).

-All of these changesled to the rise of the novel in some way or another.
+All of these changes led to the rise of novel in some way or another.